 For puppies' first grooming visit we want their experience to be a positive one that is stress free and fun.
 Their initial experiences of being groomed will determine how they will feel about being groomed for the rest of their lives.
 We will only do what we feel your puppy can handle on its first grooming.
 We suggest you come by for a visit to meet us and for us to meet your canine family member.

 When we groom senior dogs that may have joint pain or stiffness (just like us humans when we get older), we give them a break to relax during the grooming session.
 We will sometimes do a comfort cut where the minimum is done to make your pet comfortable.
 We will not do anything on an older or infirm dog that causes pain or discomfort.

-Rob Gill is the owner of Shaggy Chic grooming Boutique and has been grooming dogs for over 13 years.
+Rob Gill is the owner of Shaggy Chic grooming Boutique and has been grooming dogs for over 14 years.
 Rob has always been a pet lover, starting with cats, birds, and then on to dogs.
-While he grooms all breeds, his specialty is Schnauzers and has been the proud dad of two miniature schnauzer's over the past 16 years.
+While he grooms all breeds, his specialty is Schnauzers and was the proud dad of two miniature schnauzer's for over 16 years.
+He now enjoys the company of a Hairless Chinese Crested puppy.
 Rob earned his pet grooming certification through ICS, followed by apprenticeship under a Master Groomer.
 Rob is also certified through St. John Ambulance in pet first aid/CPR.

 It is our policy that all groomers have a pet grooming certification from a recognized grooming training centre.
 All grooming staff (groomers and bathers) will have a pet first aid/CPR certification.

 We will not use tranquilizers or drugs on your pet as that requires the care of a licensed veterinarian.